python/cpython/Doc/library/stdtypes.rst

    operator: >>
    operator: ~

 Bitwise operations only make sense for integers.
-Negative numbers are treated as their 2's complement value.
+The result of bitwise operations is calculated as though carried out in two's complement with an infinite number of sign bits.

 The priorities of the binary bitwise operations are all lower than the numeric operations and higher than the comparisons; the unary operation ``~`` has the